 Buying Gifts

 Addiction can cause a huge financial burden due to job loss and money spent on drugs or alcohol.
 With this in mind, those newly in recovery generally don’t have much money to spend on things other than the essentials as they get back on their feet.
 Unfortunately, the holidays make us feel obligated to buy gifts for people that we otherwise wouldn’t.
-Managing everyday bills and old debts along with an ever-growing list of gifts to buy can be stressful for anyone, but especially for those in recovery.
-This holiday season, avoid making any financial promises that you can’t fulfill- like going in on a gift you can’t afford for your mom with the siblings, or putting an expensive gift on a credit card.
+Managing everyday bills and old debt,s along with an ever-growing list of gifts to buy, can be stressful for anyone, especially those in recovery.
+This holiday season, avoid making any financial promises that you can’t fulfill- like going in on a gift you can’t afford for your mom with siblings or putting an expensive gift on a credit card.
 Instead, try making your gifts or giving yourself a very specific spending limit.
-When the holidays are over and you’re debt free, you’ll be happy you stuck to your goals.
+When the holidays are over, and you are debt-free, you’ll be happy you stuck to your goals.

 Holiday Parties

 During the holiday season, the amount of parties seems to increase exponentially.
-However, parties usually involve alcohol and just knowing this can be enough to make those in recovery feel stressed.
-Being around alcohol, people that are drunk, or the party atmosphere are all enough to trigger a relapse- especially if you’re newly sober or already struggling with recovery during the holidays.
-If you’re stressed about upcoming holidays parties, start preparing ahead of time.
-Practice what you’re going to say when a colleague asks if you want a drink, offer to bring some non-alcoholic beverages to the gathering and make an exit plan if things get too stressful or you start to feel an urge to drink.
+However, parties usually involve alcohol,l and just knowing this can be enough to make those in recovery feel stressed.
+Being around alcohol, people who are drunk, or the party atmosphere are all enough to trigger a relapse- especially if you’re newly sober or already struggling with recovery during the holidays.
+If you’re stressed about upcoming holiday parties, start preparing beforehand.
+Practice what you’re going to say when a colleague asks if you want a drink, offer to bring some non-alcoholic beverages to the gathering, and make an exit plan if things get too stressful or you start to feel the urge to drink.
 Sometimes, it’s best to avoid these parties altogether.
 If that’s the case for you this year, that’s okay.
 The holidays and the holiday parties come around every year, so you’ll have another chance to participate when you’re ready.

 Shift In Daily Routine